German election 2025: Sahra Wagenknecht's big test with BSW – DW – 02/10/2025

 Don't mention the Left Party

 If the BSW and its official chancellor candidate Sahra Wagenknecht had their way, Germany would disarm.
-It is questionable whether the new party will be able to commit to this in the next Bundestag, and if the BSW fails to enter the Bundestag at all, it would be a personal defeat for its founder.
+It is questionable whether the new party will be able to commit to this in the next Bundestag.
+If the BSW fails to enter the Bundestag altogether, it will be a personal defeat for its founder.

 Meanwhile, the Left Party, Wagenknecht's former party, may even be able to make it into the Bundestag without crossing the 5% hurdle.
 To do so, it would have to win at least three constituencies directly, as the Left Party did in 2021.
 It was thus able to receive almost 40 seats in the Bundestag, though its share of the vote was only 4.9%.
-Wagenknecht was one of those who benefited.
-She was able to enter parliament as one of these representatives.
+Wagenknecht was one of those who benefited and was able to enter parliament as one of the party's representatives.

 This article was translated from German.